 Louis’ forces, under the Comte de Perche, marched north intending to relieve Mountsorel Castle, which was being besieged by the Earl of Chester.
 Chester had withdrawn as the French arrived and Perche’s forces diverted to Lincoln.
 In early 1217, they took the city and laid siege to the castle with a small force.
 Now in her 60s, Nicholaa de la Haye took charge of the defences, with the help of her lieutenant, Sir Geoffrey de Serlant.
-Shortly afterwards, Prince Louis personally travelled up to Lincoln to ask for her surrender, assuring her no one would be hurt, but Nicholaa refused to yield.
+Shortly afterwards, Prince Louis is said to have personally travelled up to Lincoln to ask for her surrender, assuring her no one would be hurt, but Nicholaa refused to yield.

-For almost 3 months – from March to mid-May – siege machinery bombarded the south and east walls of the castle.
+For almost 3 months – from March to mid-May – siege machinery continuously bombarded the south and east walls of the castle.
 When the small force proved insufficient to force a surrender, the French had to send for reinforcements.
 This meant that half of Louis’ entire army was now outside the gates of Lincoln Castle and provided William Marshal with an opportunity; one decisive battle against Louis’ forces at Lincoln could destroy the hopes of Louis and the rebel barons, once and for all.

 Risking all on one battle was a gamble, but one that Marshal was determined to take.
 Spurred on by the chivalrous need to rescue a lady in distress – the formidable Lady Nicholaa – Marshal ordered his forces to muster at Newark by 17th May.
 While the young king, Henry III, waited at Nottingham, Marshal’s forces prepared for war.
 The papal legate, Guala, absolved the Royalist army of all their sins – of all the sins they had committed since their birth – and excommunicated the French forces, before riding to join the king at Nottingham.